JhonathanDavid/dsc-phase-3-lab/README.md

 ### Model Considerations Metrics (Recall)

-Recall is an important metric in evaluating our model.
+Recall is an important metric in evaluating our model and this kind of problem.
 Recall pertains to the rate at which the model makes correct predictions about customer churning.
-Aided by a C Matrix- our goal is to minimize false negatives.
-Failure to identify a customer who is about to churn is more costly from a business persepective, than wrongly classyging a non-churning customer.
-A good successful model therefore should have an 85% recall at the very least.
+Aided by a Confusion Matrix- our goal is to minimize false negatives.
+Recall is the best metric since failure to identify a customer who is about to churn is more costly from a business persepective, than wrongly classyfing a non-churning customer.
+A good successful model therefore should have a 80% - 85% recall at the very least.
 Precision and accuracy are also metrics to have in mind.

 ### Conclusion & Recommendations